CouncilofLorien/counciloflorien.github.io/docs/cards/B/burglary.md

 > {: .hero-resource-text .black-text .p-2 }
 > > Tap a character to make a burglary attempt at a site in lieu of facing its automatic-attacks.
 Tap the site and make a roll (or draw a #) modified by +2 if the character is a scout and by +3 if he is a Hobbit.
 If the result is greater than 10, an item normally playable at the site may be played with the character.
 If the attempt fails, the character must face all automatic-attacks alone.
 >

+ - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Burglary](/original/rulings/crf-1/#burglary)<br>If you fail the roll for the Burglary, you cannot then play an item.